-In my last post I shared an auto-classification project that we undertook recently.
 Even information professionals need a helping hand to appraise and classify the growing document stockpile.
-Not surprising then that most organisations we work with have reached the same point where auto-classification is the only viable solution to appraise, capture and classify their information holdings in accordance with the business and governance requirements.
+Not surprising then that most organisations we work with have reached the same point where autoclassification is the only viable solution to appraise, capture and classify their information holdings in accordance with the business and governance requirements.

-- In addition information professionals have to classify with metadata that governs access, data protection (ie GDPR), retention and disposal, all in accordance with contemporary standards and legislation.
+- But information professionals have to classify with metadata that governs access, enables data protection (ie GDPR), retention and disposal, all in accordance with contemporary standards and legislation

 Ontologies enable the automation of records appraisal.
-If we extract the knowledge built into contemporary disposal authorities we can create data models which enable the auto-classifier to recognise significant concepts, then tag documents with the appropriate records class ID.
-And this is what we did for the Synercon autoclassification project.
+If we extract the knowledge built into contemporary disposal authorities, we can create data models which enable the autoclassifier to recognise significant concepts then tag documents with the appropriate records class ID.

-It’s all about the linked data model and given that we incorporated the BCS and retention schedule into our ontology, we were able to able to additionally tag with recordkeeping metadata.
+It’s all about the linked data model and, with a BCS and retention schedule incorporated into an ontology, content can also be tagged with recordkeeping metadata.

 Are ontologies difficult to build?

-You start by defining your data model (ie what metadata you want to tag with), and the relationships between your concepts.
-Then slice and dice your existing controls, your metadata libraries, business classification schemes and disposal authorities.
+You start by defining your data model (i.e. what metadata you want to tag with), and the relationships between your concepts.
+Then you slice and dice existing controls, metadata libraries, business classification schemes and disposal authorities.

-Lastly you need an environment where you can utilise the outputs of auto-classification.
+Lastly, you need an environment where you can use the outputs of autoclassification.
 We’ve loaded the ontology into the SharePoint Term Store and are using all of the SharePoint functionality for exploiting managed metadata – creating views, setting up filters, refining searches and redirecting documents using workflows.

-Of course you need purpose built tools.
-We used our own a.k.a.® software for building the ontology and the DiscoveryOne auto-classification platform to apply the ontology and tag the documents in our SharePoint library.
+Of course you need purpose built tools to achieve all this.
+We used our own a.k.a. software for building the ontology and an autoclassification platform to apply the ontology and tag the documents in our SharePoint library.

 Where to get training on building ontologies?

-Synercon are offering a new training course: Metadata, Taxonomy and Ontology Design for Automating Information Governance.
+Synercon offers a training course: Metadata, Taxonomy and Ontology Design for Automating Information Governance.